 How does SDL address these challenges you just described?
 What makes us unique?

 Speed and scalability are absolutely key reasons why customers use SDL MT products.
 Our MT products translate over 20 billion words per month.
 As far as security is concerned, SDL Enterprise Translation Server (ETS) has provided secure, on-premises MT to government agencies for the past 15 years, so security is also a core element of this product, which is now commercially available for enterprises.
 In terms of quality, we recently launched our Neural MT technology within SDL ETS to deliver the best of both worlds: cutting-edge technology within a highly secure package!
 Finally, what further differentiates SDL is our 25 years of expertise in the language industry, which allows us to build an unprecedented translation data set to power our domain specific MT engines.

 Can you provide some use cases for SDL’s Secure Enterprise Translation?

 Any application that handles confidential information has a critical use for Secure Enterprise Translation.
 We make it easy for clients to consume a powerful MT service, be it through a secure corporate portal or any business application such as Microsoft Office.
 Our commercial clients use SDL ETS to meet strict data privacy regulations, compliance, policies and procedures.
 Another use case is the protection of brand reputation and Intellectual Property (IP) via sentiment analysis that collects and analyzes large volumes of multilingual customer sentiment around a company’s products and services.

 How much risk is there in your enterprise with publicly available MT services?
-Learn how you can quickly deploy a private MT Portal for enterprise users by attending a live webcast on July 19, 2017.
+Learn how you can quickly deploy a private MT Portal for by watching our recorded Webcast.